-The following table sets forth certain information regarding the beneficial ownership of the Common Stock as of September 30, 1999, by (i) each director of the Company, (ii) the five most highly compensated executive officers, (iii) all officers and directors as a group, and (iv) all persons known to the Company who may be deemed beneficial owners of more than five percent (5%) of such outstanding shares.
+The following table sets forth certain information regarding the beneficial ownership of the Common Stock as of November 13, 2000, by (i) each director of the Company, (ii) the five most highly compensated executive officers of the Company as set forth in the Summary Compensation Table included elsewhere herein, (iii) all officers and directors as a group, and (iv) all persons known to the Company who may be deemed beneficial owners of more than five percent (5%) of such outstanding shares.
 Under the rules of the Securities and Exchange Commission, a person is deemed to be a "beneficial owner" of a security if he or she has or shares the power to vote or direct the voting of such security or the power to dispose or to direct the disposition of such security.
 A person is also deemed to be a beneficial owner of any securities of which that person has the right to acquire beneficial ownership within 60 days.
 An asterisk indicates beneficial ownership of less than one percent (1%).